Roxanne Reid - Africa Addict

 By Roxanne Reid

-Known as the City of Oaks thanks to trees planted centuries ago, South Africa’s Stellenbosch is a must on any Western Cape itinerary.
-It’s ideal for weekend getaways from Cape Town too.
-Think historic Cape Dutch buildings, wine farms and mountains, art galleries and restaurants – there’s no shortage of things to do in Stellenbosch.
+Stellenbosch, known as the City of Oaks for trees planted hundreds of years ago, is an essential stop on any visit to the Western Cape.
+It also makes an ideal weekend escape from Cape Town.
+Think Cape Dutch architecture, wine estates, mountain scenery, hiking and biking, art galleries and restaurants.
+Here’s my pick of things to do in Stellenbosch.

 What to do in Stellenbosch: walking tour of town to see heritage buildings